Understanding Bloodborne Pathogens

 Hepatitis C virus (HCV)

-Like hepatitis B, hepatitis C can cause severe damage to the liver and can lead to death.
+Like hepatitis B, hepatitis C can cause severe damage to the liver.
+It can lead to death.

 There is no known vaccine for HCV.